 The following grants to individuals and institutions are available:

-This program supports mathematicians professionally based in developing countries to visit an international research collaborator for a period of one month.
+This program is generously funded and sponsored by the Board for the Niels Henrik Abel Memorial Fund and supports mathematicians professionally based in developing countries to visit an international research collaborator for a period of one month.
 The period is extendable for up to three months in the case of matching support from the host institution.
 The program is designed for post doctoral mathematicians in the early stages of their professional careers therefore the applicant must be under 40 years of age at the day of the application deadline.

 The maximum age may be increased by up to three years in the case of an individual with a broken career pattern.
 A selection committee decides which applications are successful.

-This program supports collaborative research visits of mathematicians working in the developing world to a center of excellence in any part of the world for collaborative research in mathematics.
+This grant supports collaborative research visits of mathematicians working in the developing world to a center of excellence in any part of the world for collaborative research in mathematics.

 The travel grant under this scheme will completely cover the travel costs from the place of work of the applicant to that of the host to the extent of economy class airfare and surface (public) transport, all visa fees as well as travel and health insurance charges up to USD 5,000.